modina-eu/Temporal-Spaces/Sound Design/Sound Design Documentation.md

 ## Introduction

 This text is a documentation of my contribution to Temporal Spaces's Sound Design, both in its technical and creative areas.
+For setting up your own systems, follow **_INSERT DOC NAME HERE._**

 ## VCVRack